usesapi/replicate-chrome-demo/README.md

 - Enable Developer Mode by clicking on the toggle switch in the top right corner of the page.
 - Click on the Load Unpacked button and navigate to the directory where you cloned the repo.
 - Select the dist folder and click on Open

 The extension should now be loaded in your browser and you should see it in the list of extensions.

+Now each time you right click an image a new "🚀 Create Disney Character" will appear

 ## Development